 LHS STUDENT PARKING REGULATIONS and APPLICATION

 Driving to school is a privilege, not a right (buses are available for all students within the SMCPS attendance zone.)
 To be eligible to purchase a parking permit, students must settle outstanding fines and meet student parking guidelines.
-A valid driver’s license, registration card, insurance card, and a completed safe driving contract is required before your request for a school parking permit will be reviewed.
+A valid driver’s license, vehicle registration card, vehicle insurance card, and a completed safe driving contract is required before your request for a school parking permit will be reviewed.
 Only current 12th and 11th grade LHS students will be considered for being issued a parking permit.
+11th grade students will be issued passes after all 12th grade needs are met.
 We do not have enough spaces to grant all requests.
 12th grade students are given priority over 11th grade students.
 Parking permits will not be issued to 9th and 10th grade students regardless of their age and/or special circumstances.
 Student vehicles parked on school premises are subject to search and seizure.
 SMCPS is not responsible for the vehicle and/or its contents.
 All communications concerning your parking pass application will be communicated through the email registered to your FamilyID Account.
 Payment will be accepted at the Safe Driving Meeting held before the start of school.
 DO NOT send payments to the school prior to being approved.
 Please DO NOT complete a Parking Pass Registration until you have your Provisional Drivers License.
 Please make sure that you have uploaded current Drivers License, Vehicle Registration and Insurance.

 ***COMPLETION OF APPLICATION DOES NOT GUARANTEE A PARKING PERMIT***

 · Students with a GPA below 2.0 will not be issued a parking permit